lalithadsuresh/AlbumWallGenerator/README.md

 ## Use Cases

-I am currently in the process of cleaning up the backend to ensure I am following best practices before I submit my application to Spotify to get my API Quota extnesion approved!
+I am currently in the process of submitting my application to Spotify to get my API Quota extnesion approved!
 Until then, a demo is available on my personal website, so please feel free to check it out!

 # If you're curious :)